jjrobertson14/ParallelBashJobsEngine/README.md

     - That way the jobs scripts can output whatever is wanted, but still send commands via standard out
         - (could use tee to send all output of job script somewhere to preserve non-command output of the script)

+- [ DONE actually :3 it will run job script files as script via parallel, any output lines not starting with _-_-_COMMAND- token will not be ran as commands ]
+                    - [DEPRECATED]
-- ! [single job script to execute & command echoing scripts]
+                        - [single job script to execute & command echoing scripts]
-    - !
-Copy parallelWithEchoedJobCommands.sh to parallelBashJobsEngine.sh
+                            - Copy parallelWithEchoedJobCommands.sh to parallelBashJobsEngine.sh
-    - !
-Modify to Allow engine to accept both scripts that user desires to run and scripts that echo out commands to be run
+                            - Modify to Allow engine to accept both scripts that user desires to run and scripts that echo out commands to be run

-!
-GOOD TO SHOW IT OFF

 # Would be Cool To Have
 - ! (cool to have) [ expand lil interpreter ] Alow it to accept more tokens